Eyantra698Sumanto/caravel_dvsdfossbfc/README.md

 - [Forked from Caravel User Project](#forked-from-caravel-user-project)
   * [Please fill in your project documentation in this README.md file](#please-fill-in-your-project-documentation-in-this-readmemd-file)

+<small><i><a href='http://ecotrust-canada.github.io/markdown-toc/'>Table of contents generated with markdown-toc</a></i></small>

+## About
+The detaisl of the AI Generated Open-Source Silicon Design Challenge can be found here: https://efabless.com/ai-generated-design-contest
-## Step 1: Generation of the Verilog Code using AI Generated Tool
+## Step 1.
+Generation of the Verilog Code using AI Generated Tool

 ### Using [ChatGPT](https://chat.openai.com/):
 I started off with asking ChatGPT to design various complicated and innovative counter.
 It gave a Fractional Counter, a Adaptive Counting Window Counter, a Self-Modifying Counter, a Bloom Filter Counter and various other counters. </br>